Zilifant/stringifunction/README.md

 Convert Javascript objects to and from JSON while preserving functions/methods.

 Does *not* use Eval to functionizes strings.
-Instead, uses the slightly less diabolical Function constructor.
+Uses slightly less diabolical Function constructor.

 ### How to use it: